george-hawkins/mini-quad-2023/tx-setup.md

 On my standard propellers, one blade has the text 51466, the next V2 and the next the Gemfan logo.
 The reverse ones are almost identical except the text is 51466R on one of them.

 TODO: only thing left is GPS failsafe.
+And see if you can gets flightmode, sats count and battery on TX telemetry (and anything else that looks super relevant - see what telemetry you added for old quad).

 VTX pit switch
 --------------